-Decision-Maker Influencers

-Decision-Maker Influencers
+Decision-maker Influencers

-Decision-Maker Influencers
+Decision-maker Influencers

-Decision-Maker Influencers
+Decision-maker Influencers

-Desision-Maker

-Decision-Maker Influencers
+Decision-maker Influencers

-8. Determine Decision-Makers' Positions
+8. DETERMINE DECISION-MAKERS' POSITIONS

-While identifying your decision-makers is important, you also need to understand their background and constituency, as well as their position on your implementation objective and why they hold that stance.
+While identifying your decision-makers is important, you also need to understand their background and constituency, as well as their position on your policy objective and why they hold that stance.